-- Press [MENU].
-Move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - Move the ShuttlePoint knob to highlight GENERAL SETUP and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob to highlight CURSOR SPEED and press [ENT] or move the ShuttlePoint knob to the right. - The menu now shows two selections, CHART and MENU which allows the Cursor Speed to be selected to High, Medium or Low on Chart page or within the menus. - With CHART or MENU selected, press [ENT] or move the ShuttlePoint knob to the right.
+- Press [MENU], move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - Move the ShuttlePoint knob to highlight GENERAL SETUP and press [ENT] or move the ShuttlePoint knob to the right. - Move the ShuttlePoint knob to highlight CURSOR SPEED and press [ENT] or move the ShuttlePoint knob to the right. - 4.
+The menu now shows two selections, Chart and Menu which allow the Cursor Speed to be selected as High, Medium or Low on the Chart page or within the menus.

+- With CHART or MENU selected, press [ENT] or move the ShuttlePoint knob to the right.
 Move the ShuttlePoint knob to the desired setting and press [ENT] or move the ShuttlePoint knob to the right. - 6.
 Press [CLR] until the menu disappears or an easier method is to press the ShuttlePoint knob to the left a few times. - 7.
 Move the cursor on the Chart page and see if the speed is to your liking.